 Between now and the year 2014, seventy-seven million American men and women–most of the baby boom generation–will turn fifty.
 That’s about ten thousand birthdays per day.
 The 50 Year Dash is the perfect book for every single one of them.

 Bob Greene is an award-winning journalist and a New York Times bestselling author whose books include Once Upon a Town and Duty.
-He has been the lead columnist for Life and Esquire, a contributing correspondent for ABC News Nightline and… More about Bob Greene
+He has been the lead columnist for Life and Esquire, a contributing correspondent for ABC News Nightline, and a syndicated columnist for both the Chicago Sun-Times and the Chicago Tribune, where… More about Bob Greene

 Paperback | $19.00